 Shortlisting

-Shortlisted applications will then be passed to the lead supervisor of the chosen project/s by Friday, 20th December 2024.
-Shortlisted students are required to meet (remotely or in person) for a discussion on the project and their suitability, with all their potential lead supervisors by Friday 17th January 2025.
+Shortlisted applications will then be passed to the lead supervisor of the chosen projectsby Tuesday, 23rd December 2025.
+Shortlisted students are required to meet (remotely or in person) for a discussion on the project and their suitability, with all their potential lead supervisors before Wednesday 21st January 2026.
 This discussion should not be arranged in an interview setting as this could confuse the applicant.
 The onus for arranging these meetings is placed on the students and expenses will not be available for candidates to attend these discussions.

 Interviews

-Candidates that have been informed they have been shortlisted for interview will be required to provide their academic transcripts and two references to the DTP by midday on Friday 17th January 2025.
-Preferably, these documents will be sent directly to the DTP from the referee but, in some circumstances, can also be supplied by the student.
+Candidates that have been informed they have been shortlisted for interview will be required to provide their academic transcripts and two references to the DTP by midday on Wednesday 21st January, 2026.
+References should be sent directly to the DTP from the referee.

 Supervisors are reminded that the final selection will be based on the qualities and performance of the student and will be competitive between all students according to a set criterion to be published at the time of advertisement.